-13.3.1 The investigated product as defined in notice of initiation is Paint Brush Filaments (the "investigated product") imported from China.
-It is classified under Pakistan Customs Tariff ("PCT") codes 5404.1900 and 5404.9000.
+13.3.1 The investigated product as defined in notice of initiation is Paint Brush Filament (the "investigated product") imported from China.
+It is classified under Pakistan Customs Tariff ("PCT") Codes 5404.1900 and 5404.9000.
 The investigated product is used in manufacturing paint brushes.

-13.3.2 The Applicant stated in application that the investigated product is also imported under PCT 5406.0000.
+13.3.2 The Applicant has stated in application that the investigated product is also imported under PCT 5406.0000.
 Apparently this PCT Code 5406.0000 refers to manmade filament yarn (other than sewing thread) put up for retail sale.
-However, the Applicant claimed that Paint Brush Filaments are also imported/cleared under this PCT Code, therefore, the Applicant has included this PCT Code (5406.0000) in the scope of investigated product.
+However, the Applicant claimed that Paint Brush Filament are also imported/cleared under this PCT Code, therefore, the Applicant has included this PCT Code (5406.0000) in the scope of investigated product.

-13.3.3 In order to verify Applicant's claim, information/import data obtained from Pakistan Customs was examined in detail.
-On examination of the Customs data it was found that the alleged importer cleared three import transactions under PCT Code 5406.0000, but, description of these three transactions was unclear, i.e. whether it was Paint Brush Filaments or any other type of filament.
-However, as per the information provided by M/s Hunan Famous Trading Co., Ltd. (paragraph 15.2 infra) it has exported

-Paint Brush Filament under HS/PCT code 5406.0000.
-Therefore, to avoid any possible circumvention of duty by declaring the product under review in this PCT code, the same is also included in scope of the investigated product.
-Thus, the investigated product is classified under PCT codes 5404.1900, 5404.9000 and 5406.0000.
+13.3.3 In order to verify Applicant's claim, information/import data obtained from Pakistan Revenue Automation Limited ("PRAL") (the data processing arm of Pakistan Customs) was examined in detail.
+On examination of PRAL data it was found that the alleged importer cleared three import consignments under PCT Code 5406.0000, however, description of these three consignments is quite vague, i.e. whether it was Paint Brush Filament or any other type of filament.
+However, as per the information provided by M/s Hunan Famous Trading Co., Ltd. (paragraph 15.2 infra) it has exported Paint Brush Filament under HS/PCT code 5406.0000.
+Therefore, to avoid any possible circumvention of duty by declaring the product under review in this PCT Code, the same is also included in scope of the investigated product.
+Thus, the investigated product is classified under PCT Codes 5404.1900, 5404.9000 and 5406.0000.

-13.3.4 Following table shows customs tariff structure of 2022-23 applicable on imports of Paint Brush Filament:
+13.3.4 Following table shows customs tariff structure applicable on imports of Paint Brush Filament during FY 2023-24:

-Table - I Tar Tariff Structure of Paint Brush Filaments (%) PCT Heading Description Customs Duty Add.
-Customs duty RD (1) (2) (3) (4) (5) Chapter 54 Man-made filaments; strip and the like of ma n-made textile ma aterials 54.04 artificial straw) of synthetic textile materials of an apparent width not exceeding 5mm.
-5404.1900 - Monofilament: Other 0 0 0 5404.9000 - Other 0 0 0 5406.0000 Man-made filament yarn (other than sewing thread), put up for retail sale.
+Table - I

+Tariff Structure of Paint Brush Filament

+PCT Heading Description Customs Duty Add.
+Customs duty RD

+(1) (2) (3) (4) (5)

+Chapter 54 Man-made filament; strip and the I ike of man n-made textile mat erials

+54.04 Synthetic monofilament of 67 decitex or more and of which no cross- sectional dimension exceeds 1mm; strip and the like (for example, artificial straw) of synthetic textile materials of an apparent width not exceeding 5mm.

+- Monofilament:

+5404.1900 Other 0 0 0

+5404.9000 - Other 0 0 0

+5406.0000 Man-made filament yarn (other than sewing thread), put up for retail sale.
 0 0 0